How Automation Disrupts Supply Chain

 Drones have big potential for supply chain automation.
 They can be used both for delivering goods to consumers and also inside warehouse buildings.
-Using drones can significantly streamline shipping process.
+Using drones can significantly streamline the shipping process.
 However, there are some legal restrictions that have yet to be resolved.

 4. Automation through Integration

-Traditional supply chain management systems, like ERP and TMS, date back to times when business processes were slower and much less flexible, and handling supply chain was quite a tedious experience.
-Modern supply management software has a big potential to automate and streamline majority of operations for retailers and manufacturers.
+Traditional supply chain management systems, like ERP and TMS, date back to times when business processes were slower and much less flexible, and handling the supply chain was quite a tedious experience.
+Modern supply management software has a big potential to automate and streamline the majority of operations for retailers and manufacturers.
 For example, such software can help you centralize orders from all marketplaces, automatically update inventory counts across all channels, change customers order statuses, create shipping labels, drop ship orders directly to suppliers, etc.